yolandaZENG/deck.gl/docs/api-reference/carto/carto-bqtiler-layer.md

 # CartoBQTilerLayer

-`CartoBQTilerLayer` is layer to visualize large datasets (millions or billions rows) directly from [Google BigQuery](https://cloud.google.com/bigquery) without having to move data outside BigQuery.
+`CartoBQTilerLayer` is a layer to visualize large datasets (millions or billions rows) directly from [Google BigQuery](https://cloud.google.com/bigquery) without having to move data outside BigQuery.

 See [this](https://carto.com/bigquery/beta/) for more info.